Symbols of Islam

 Hamsa is a talisman in the shape of a palm, very popular throughout the Middle East and North Africa and is often used in jewellery and in other decorations.
 Depicting the open right palm, an image that is recognised and used as a sign of protection in many societies in history, Hamsa is believed to provide protection against the evil eye (Nazr or Nazar).
 The symbol pre-dates Christianity and Islam.

-In Islam, it is also known as the hand of Fatima, named after the daughter of Mohammed, Fatima Zahra.
-But at the same time recognised as a mascot among Christians in the region.
+In Islam, it is also known as the hand of Fatima, named after the daughter of Mohammed PBUH, Fatima Zahra.
+But at the same time, it’s recognised as a mascot among Christians in the region.
 Christians used to perceive this symbol as the hand of Jesus’ mother, hence they called it the “hand of the Virgin Mary”.
-Throughout the ages, however, has remained as one of the most prominent symbols in the Islamic tradition.
+Throughout the ages, however, it has remained as one of the most prominent symbols in the Islamic tradition.

 This is very much linked to what the optimal state of existence as described in the Holy Quran, which is the ‘greenness’.
 The greenness refers to the state of Paradise for the believers as a gift from the Creator.

 The colour green is mentioned in many occasions in the Holy Quran.
 For example:

 Reclining on green cushions and rich carpets of beauty (Sura 55, v.
 76).

 Upon them will be green jewels of fine silk

 (Sura 76, v.
 21).

 In addition to that, Al-Khidr (‘The Green One’) is a figure who met and travelled along with Prophet Moses.